Priamur electoral district (Russian Constituent Assembly election, 1917)

 The Priamur electoral district (Приамурский избирательный округ) was a constituency created for the 1917 Russian Constituent Assembly election.
-The Priamur electoral district consisted of the Amur Oblast, the Maritime Province and the Sakhalin Oblast.
+The Priamur electoral district consisted of the Amur Oblast, the Primorskaya Oblast and the Sakhalin Oblast.
 However, local leaders had preferred to have three separate constituencies.
 The election was held on time in the constituency.

 Parties in the fray

 In the wake of the 1917 February Revolution, the Russian Far East was teeming with political activities.
 New political organizations, across the ideological spectrum, popped up in various locations.

 Socialist-Revolutionaries

 The branches of the Socialist-Revolutionary Party (SR) were established in Amur and Maritime in March–April 1917, in Vladivostok (Committee Chairman V.K.
 Vykhristov), Khabarovsk (Chairman M.A.
 Timofeev) and Blagoveshchensk (Chairman N.G.
 Kozhevnikov).
 However, the SRs suffered a four-way split in the constituency, with the branches in Amur and Maritime contesting separately.
 Ahead of the election the Maritime Province Peasants Soviets threw out the SR party representatives and fielded a separate list (in Amur, however, the peasants soviets stayed loyal to the SR party).
 Nevertheless these three different lists had formed an electoral bloc.
 There was also a leftist SR dissident list, distinctively urban.